Zephyrum-Alsend/C-Dictionary/README.md

 , waiting for user input terminated by a newline (hitting Enter on standard keyboards).
 The program will then use this line of text to initialize a dictionary, a linked list of dict structs.
 Each dict contains the first four characters of a word, its total length, and a pointer to the next dict struct in the list.
+Words are defined as whitespace separated strings.
 Dictionaries are automatically sorted alphabetically and duplicates removed.